8 Days Exploring the Beauty and History of the Galápagos Islands

 The best way to see the Galápagos Islands is on board a luxury yacht, and we are proud to be sailing on the Grand Majestic.
 This elegantly sporty yacht is the fastest in the islands, offering high-quality service and luxurious social areas.

-Designed for comfort and stability, she is outfitted with spacious cabins, comfortable beds that can be set up as two twins or one king, a comfortable lounge and dining room with bar, plus a Jacuzzi and al fresco dining area on the sundeck.
+Designed for comfort and stability, she is outfitted with spacious cabins, comfortable beds that can be set up as two twins or one king, a comfortable lounge and dining room with a bar, plus a Jacuzzi and al fresco dining area on the sundeck.
 All cabins have comfortable beds, air-conditioning, private bathrooms with hot water, and plenty of space for your gear.
 The crew members are attentive to your needs at all times.
 Meals on board will be amazing, fresh, and plentiful.
 Local fare, expertly prepared.
-Of course, any dietary requirements can be accommodated, just let us know!
+Of course, any dietary requirements can be accommodated.
+Just let us know!